nodejs/security-wg/processes/third_party_vuln_process.md

 They are responsible for the management of this process.

 Each member of the triage team is expected to handle vulnerabilities on a regular basis.

 Members of this team are required to follow the same NDA and privacy measures as the [Node.js Security Team](https://github.com/nodejs/security-wg/blob/master/processes/security_team_members.md).

 Members of the security teams should indicate that they accept the privacy policies by PRing their acceptance to this file:

 * @brycebaril - Bryce Baril
+* @cjihrig - Colin Ihrig
 * @vdeturckheim - Vladimir de Turckheim